 The wheel that is embraced by the dramatic Hong Kong skyline

-The Hong Kong Observation Wheel is a 60-meters tall Ferris wheel located at the Central Harborfront in Central.
+The Hong Kong Observation Wheel is a 60-meter tall Ferris wheel located at the Central Harborfront in Central.
 Built-in 2014, the Ferris wheel is the only Ferris wheel there is in Hong Kong.
 It features 42 a total of 42 gondolas with one VIP gondola that has leather seats and a clear glass floor.
 Located on the waterfront, visitors that embark on the Ferris wheel can get some of the best views of Hong Kong.
 On one side it is the Victoria Harbor that separates Kowloon and Hong Kong Island, on the other side is Hong Kong Island and all the skyscrapers and cool lights it is known for.
 You are completely surrounded by the beauties of Hong Kong.
 My personal advice is to go on the Ferris wheel at night.
 Even though Hong Kong is beautiful in the day time and you can see all the different neighborhoods of Hong Kong, the lights at night on every building of Hong Kong are something you cannot miss on your travel to Hong Kong.

 The wheel that has been a landmark in Osaka shopping district